wapiti-scanner/wapiti/README.md

 + Shellshock
 + DirBuster like
 + Server Side Request Forgery (through use of an external Wapiti website)
++ Open Redirects
++ Detection of uncommon HTTP methods (like PUT)

 Wapiti supports both GET and POST HTTP methods for attacks.
 It also supports multipart and can inject payloads in filenames (upload).
-Display a warning when an anomaly is found (for example 500 errors and timeouts) Makes the difference  beetween permanent  and reflected  XSS vulnerabilities.
+Display a warning when an anomaly is found (for example 500 errors and timeouts)
+Makes the difference  between permanent  and reflected  XSS vulnerabilities.

 Module names
 ============